By J. L. Starkey

 Was this Ann the wife of Everett, and my third-great-grandmother?

-The answer was found in Ann’s obituary, which ran in the 18 May 1888 Richmond Dispatch .
-The article contained her husband’s name and included a poem in tribute to this woman who was loved and missed.
+The answer was found in Ann’s obituary .
+The article reported her husband’s name and included a poem in tribute to a woman who was loved and missed.

-But that’s a story for next week.
+But that’s a story for another time.
 Stay tuned…

 - Ancestry.com, 1850 United States Federal Census (Provo, UT, USA: Ancestry.com Operations, Inc., 2009), Year: 1850; Census Place: Lower, Chesterfield, Virginia; Roll: M432_940; Page: 153B; Image: 311.